 Tracking performance measures allows for communication between project proponents and the RWMG.
 Tracking measures is needed to ensure regulatory requirements and multi-benefit goals are being met.
-The IRWM framework for tracking performance measures will also be used for SWRP projects.
-The performance measures and metrics provide a basis for further developing a detailed project performance database which will identify:
+Procedures for tracking the status of projects will follow the IRWM framework for tracking performance measures described in the Draft 2019 IRWM Plan Section 8 - Plan Performance and Monitoring.
+Utilizing IRWM's framework will ensure consistency in both SWRP and IRWMP project tracking and monitoring procedures within the region to support the goals and objectives of both plans.